In the administration of President Donald Trump, fifteen men and women are a part of the presidential line of succession.

 14. Rick Perry (Secretary of Energy)

-Next in line is Energy secretary, the person whose role includes overseeing the development of efficient energy sources.
-The current secretary of Energy is Ernest Moniz, a nuclear physicist.
+The line of succession would skip over her, then, and go t Energy secretary, the person whose role includes overseeing the development of efficient energy sources.

-Trump’s nominee for Energy secretary is Rick Perry, former governor of Texas and one of Trump’s opponents in the Republican presidential primary.
-Perry has little relevant experience and once vowed to completely eliminate the department of Energy, although he famously could not remember the name of the agency.
+The current Energy secretary is Rick Perry, former governor of Texas and one of Trump’s opponents in the Republican presidential primary.
+Perry has little relevant experience and once vowed in a debate to completely eliminate the department of Energy, although he famously could not remember the name of the agency.

 15. Betsy DeVos (Secretary of Education)

 Secretary of Education is the person 15th in the line of succession.
-This person leads the U.S. Department of Education and oversees all federal education policies, and the position is currently held by John King.
+This person leads the U.S. Department of Education and oversees all federal education policies.

-Trump has selected Betsy DeVos to be his secretary of Education.
+Betsy DeVos is the current secretary of Education.
 DeVos is a prominent Republican donor and an advocate of school choice, being one of the architects of the charter school system in Detroit.
+She has had no experience in government before.

 DeVos is also the daughter-in-law of Richard DeVos, the billionaire businessman who co-founded Amway.